Planning Your Namibian Safari

 Moving Around in Namibia

-Namibia is vast and the best way to get around is by light aircraft interspersed with some road transfers.
-Self-driving is rewarding but you need to take care over the long distances, because driving fast on Namibia’s dirt roads causes most road accidents.
+Namibia is vast.
+The best way to get around is by light aircraft interspersed with some road transfers.
+Self-driving is rewarding but you need to take care over the long distances, because driving fast on Namibia’s dirt roads causes regular road accidents.